giraffe-fsharp/Giraffe/README.md

 ### htmlFile

 `htmlFile` sets or modifies the body of the `HttpResponse` with the contents of a physical html file.
-This http handler triggers the response being sent to the client and other http handlers which attempt to modify the HTTP headers of the response cannot be executed afterwards anymore.
+This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.

-This http handler takes a relative path of a html file and sets the HTTP response with the `Content-Type` of `text/html`.
+This http handler takes a relative path of a html file as input parameter and sets the HTTP header `Content-Type` to `text/html`.

 #### Example: